Set up single sign-on (SSO)

 If you enable 2FA for your Google account, this is separate from your HubSpot setup.
 However, when you log into HubSpot with your Google account, Google's 2FA will protect your HubSpot account.

-If you have two-factor authentication or SSO required or enabled in your account at the same time, the following will occur:
+If you have two-factor authentication and SSO required or enabled in your account at the same time, the following will occur:

-- If your account requires SSO, but you're excluded, you can log in with either 2FA or Google.
+• If your account requires SSO, but you're excluded, you can log in with either 2FA or the Login with Google or Login with Microsoft options.

-- If you're required to log in with 2FA with no SSO set up, you can log in with either 2FA or Google.
+• If you're required to log in with 2FA and no SSO is set up, you can log in with either 2FA or the Login with Google or Login with Microsoft options.